crawl/crawl/crawl-ref/docs/crawl_manual.rst

   above.
 They bear a striking resemblance to their smaller cousins and share their deadly obsession with glowing spherical objects.

-  They sail through the air with large, scintillating wings they gained upon emerging from their cocoons.
-However, these same wings combust and fry easily, their pursuit of glowing objects often leading to their demise.

   Their probosces have great trouble vocalizing the magical incantations required to cast spells, forcing them to devise a unique spellcasting technique that channels magic drawn from the surrounding atmosphere with